 If you want to configure options for viewing snapshots on exceptions, choose IntelliTrace > Advanced from the Options dialog box.

 These options are available starting in Visual Studio 2017 Enterprise version 15.7.

 When you enable events and snapshots, taking snapshots on exceptions is also enabled by default.
 You can disable snapshots on exceptions by deselecting Collect snapshots on exception events.
 When this feature is enabled, snapshots are taken for unhandled exceptions.
 For handled exceptions, snapshots are taken only if the exception is thrown and if it is not a re-throw of an previously-thrown exception.
 You can set a maximum number of snapshots on exceptions by selecting a value from the drop-down list.
 The maximum applies for each time that your app enters break mode (such as when your app hits a breakpoint).

 Snapshots are taken only for exception events that IntelliTrace records.
-You can specify what events IntelliTrace records by selecting Tools > Options > IntelliTrace Events.
+For managed code, you can specify what events IntelliTrace records by selecting Tools > Options > IntelliTrace Events.

 In your project, set one or more breakpoints and start debugging (press F5), or start debugging by stepping through your code (F10 or F11).

 IntelliTrace takes a snapshot of the application's process on each debugger step, breakpoint event, and unhandled exception event.
 These events are recorded in the Events tab in the Diagnostic Tools window, along with other IntelliTrace events.
 To open this window, choose Debug > Windows > Show Diagnostic Tools.

 A camera icon appears next to the events for which snapshots are available.